FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: Why has the UVI sensor timeframe been increased to 24 months?

-A: Some feedback in consultation was received.
-After discussion with industry experts, it was confirmed that timing can be increased.
-Noting that storage of the sensors away from light is important to maintain validity.
+A: Following feedback in consultation and discussion with industry experts, we have confirmed that timing can be increased.
+Please note that storage of the sensors away from light is important to maintain validity.

 T3 Protozoa Treatment Options